tlin31/leetcode/notes/java_OOP.md

 Message Passing

-Let us learn about the different characteristics of an Object-Oriented Programming language:

 Polymorphism: Polymorphism refers to the ability of OOPs programming languages to differentiate between entities with the same name efficiently.
 This is done by Java with the help of the signature and declaration of these entities.